Christian terrorism: Reason for claiming a Christian motivation

 Numerous individuals and groups have cited their Christianity or Christian beliefs as the motivation for their terrorist acts.
 This can mean that they see Christianity as their identity and the main reason for their existence, partially in contrast to the identities and existence of other groups which they consider threatening and non-Christian.
 Terrorists can also cite their interpretation of the Bible or Christian beliefs as their motivation.
-All types of terrorism have a complex interrelationship with psychology and mental health, however only a minority of terrorists have diagnosable medical illnesses.
-Christianity can also be disingenuously claimed as a motive to inspire followers or curry political favor or protection.
+All types of terrorism have a complex interrelationship with psychology and mental health; however, only a minority of terrorists have diagnosable medical illnesses.
+Christianity can also be claimed as a motive to inspire followers or curry political favor or protection.
 All these motivations are not independent and often complexly interwoven.

 Christianity as an identity

 Religion is often closely tied to ethnic identity, economic standing and self image.
 Should a group of Christians feel threatened, religion is a verifiable, culturally important label to use in creating a "them-and-us" mentality.
 This is particularly the case where both groups share membership in a broadly similar cultural group, for example the breakup of Yugoslavia and the Lord's Resistance Army in Uganda.
 In situations where the opposing ethnicities are more diverse, different skin colors and/or cultural practices are sometimes used as identifiers of the other.
 In these cases terrorists may call themselves Christians, but they may not be motivated by any particular interpretation of Christian beliefs.
 In such cases Christianity is a label which reflects cultural, rather than directly ideological, influences.

 This cultural Christian identity is often reinforced in the mind of the terrorist by media and governmental sources that vilify the other group or amplify its threat.
 This politicizing of ethno-religious tensions is a key contributor to the violence in the Central African Republic.
 The targets of this kind of terrorist motivation include other religions or denominations, but they can also include those who the perpetrator believes are threatening to him or her in any way, such as LGBT people or members of any group which does not conform to the perpetrator's view of who they are.
+For example, Slovenian Catholic terrorist group the Black Hand assassinated hundreds of suspected communists, justifying it as "defense of the faith".

 When the opposing group is also Christian but belongs to a different denomination, it is often denounced as non-Christian or anti-Christian.
 For example, the leader of the Orange Volunteers, who described themselves as Protestant fundamentalists, defended their attacks on Catholic churches on the basis that they were "bastions of the Antichrist".